How to get around Portugal; the best and cheapest ways to travel the country.

 How to get around in Lisbon, Portugal

-It is very easy and convenient to get around Lisbon, Portugal.
-There are many relatively inexpensive options.
-You can use the metro, buses, trains, trams, funiculars, lifts, and even ferries to cross the river.
+It is also very easy and convenient to get around Lisbon: there are many good options.
+You can use Lisbon's public transport, including the metro, buses, trains, trams, funiculars, lifts, and even ferries to cross the river.
+Or you can use rideshare, biking and car rental, or just walk around.

 For getting from Lisbon to Algarve and other areas - use described above bus and train operators.
-For example, you can take a 3 hours train to Faro, or a much cheaper 4 hours bus.
+For example, you can take a 3-hour train to Faro, or a much cheaper 4 hours bus.

 How to get around Porto